UKHomeOffice/callisto-ui/src/documents/timecard.md

 ![Alt text](images/Screenshot%202023-06-22%20at%2011.51.30.png)

-Finish time can be left blank without error, the system will asume the finish date is the same day:
+Finish time can be left blank without error, the date field pre-populates to finish on the same day but will not actually be set without a time:

 ![Alt text](images/Screenshot%202023-06-22%20at%2011.20.58.png)